vidyadnina/Python-Projects/README.md

-This repository serves as a  collection of various Phyton projects and exercises that I have completed.
+This repository serves as a  collection of various Python projects and exercises that I have completed.